piermafrost/GEOCLIM5_sulf/README.Sulfur-Experiments.md

     * Edit the "new" script "submit_chain.sh" to configure your run.
 The script is currently configure for the "carbonate sulfuric weathering" perturbation experiment.
 The configuration for all experiment are between the lines 38 and 238.
 You can simply comment the default config and uncomment the one corresponding to your run.
-    The configuration variable that need to be edited are:
+    The configuration variables that need to be edited are:
         * `RUN_NAME`: the name of your run
         * `EXECUTABLE`: the path & name or your GEOCLIM executable file
         * `STOP_TIMES`, `COMBINE_DT`, `CONTWTH_NSKIP`, `DYNSOIL_NSKIP`, `COMBINE_PRINT_NSKIP`, `GEOGRAP_PRINT_NSKIP` and
 	`DYNSOIL_PRINT_NSKIP`: variables (lists) controlling the times to stop and restart the runs, the timesteps of the different modules (COMBINE, continental weathering and DynSoil) and the printing timesteps.
 	The default (uncommented) values are the ones that were used for all the abrupt perturbations.
         * `COMBINE_INIT`: the path & name for the initial condition of COMBINE variables. "restart/geoclim/output.ref" can be used for all simulations since they all start from a quasi identical pre-industrial steady-state.
 	Yet, in order to start more closely to the numerical steady-state, different COMBINE restarts are available for all the oxygen feedback strength cases (see commented examples of configuration).
         * `DYNSOIL_INIT`: Path & name of the DynSoil initial condition file.
 Similarly to COMBINE initial condition, it would be